Providing users with account information

-Citrix recommends you to restart Citrix Workspace app after the installation.
-This is to ensure that users can add accounts and that Citrix Workspace app can discover USB devices that were in a suspended state during installation.
+Citrix recommends that you restart Citrix Workspace app after the installation.
+This is to ensure that users can add accounts and Citrix Workspace app can discover USB devices that were in a suspended state during installation.

 A dialog appears indicating a successful installation, followed by the Add Account dialog.
 For a first time user, the Add Account dialog requires you to enter an email or server address to setup an account.

 Add Account dialog is displayed when the store is not configured.
 From the Add Account dialog, you can set up a Citrix Workspace app account by entering email address or a server URL.

 Citrix Workspace app determines the Citrix Gateway, StoreFront server, or AppController virtual appliance associated with the email address and then prompts the user to log on for enumeration.

 Add account dialog can be suppressed in the following ways:

 Select Do not show this window automatically at logon to prevent the Add Account window to pop-up on subsequent logon.
 This is a per-user setting and resets during Citrix Workspace app for Windows Reset.

 Command line Installation